 Al enables recruiters to make data-driven decisions throughout the talent life cycle.
 Al can handle large volumes of qualitative data, providing objective feedback and reliable insights to inform outcomes.
-Whilst psychometric assessments are standardized based on criteria such as age, gender, level of study, with their effectiveness being underpinned by reliability, validity, and sensitivity studies.
+Whilst psychometric assessments are standardized based on various criterias, with their effectiveness being underpinned by reliability, validity, and sensitivity studies.
 Integrating these two powerful tools can complement one another to facilitate objective decision-making, free up time to focus on interviews and candidate advancement, and mitigate unconscious bias to provide a complete and rounded picture of candidates.